Writing a Definition Essay: Step by Step

 Peer Editing Questions

-You can use the following questions to edit your own essay; however, it is often better to get someone else to edit your essay too.
+You can use the following questions to edit your own work; however, it is often better to get someone else to edit it also.

 2. Organization: Is the thesis clear?
 Do the topic sentences present the argument clearly?
 Are they in the right order?
 Are there good transitions?